dagron78/Metis_AI_RAG/docs/Metis_RAG_Authentication_Implementation_Detailed_Plan.md

    - Added permission checking methods for various operations
    - Updated conversation repository to properly use the user_id field

-### Phase 3 Partial Completion (March 2025)
+### Phase 3 Completion (March 2025)

-Phase 3 of the vector database security has been partially implemented.
+Phase 3 of the vector database security has been fully implemented.
 The implementation includes:

 1. **Vector Storage with User Context**:
    - Updated document processing pipeline to include user_id in document metadata